detec/SF5Angular/README.md

 ## REST service ##

 This Openbox SF-5 settings editor implementation provides RESTful API for getting entities from database with the help of Spring MVC 4.
 For most endpoints Jackson 2 is used, however, for SF-5 XML format, where exact XML structure is required, Spring's Jaxb2Marshaller is used.
+To view automatic Swagger.io documentation use address /swagger-ui.html.
-Here is the list of supported endpoints, relative to application context path:
+Here is manual list of supported endpoints, relative to application context path:

 - Satellites
 	- jaxrs/satellites/ GET								- get all satellites;